mrinalmanagoli/Movie-ticket-booking/README.md

-# Purpose
+# Ixalan - Movie ticket booking app for Android
 ---

+This application was developed as part of COMP 3350: Software Engineering 1.
 Ixalan aims at providing movie tickets at cheap and affordable prices.
-This application was developed as part of COMP 3350: Software Engineering 1.
 It also comes with an easy-to-use app through which you can conveniently book tickets, buy merchandise and even earn loyalty points!

 Our Application can provide you with a one stop shop for all your movie viewing needs and movie related memorabila.